SergeTheEngi/pdfproc/README.md

 # pdfproc

 This is a toolset for processing final assessment roll data.
-Currently it is built on top of pymupdf, but it can be quickly adapted to use other pdf processing engines.
+Currently it is built to work with pymupdf and poppler, but it can be quickly adapted to use other pdf processing engines.

 ## State of the project